One of the fastest dinners I’ve found is an Instant Pot Frozen Chicken Breast. It only takes about 15 minutes to cook and can make many dinners.

 - Add water or broth.

 - Affix lid to instant pot.
-Turn to seal.
-Press the pressure cook button on high for specified time.
+Turn lever to sealing position.
+Press the pressure cook button on high pressure for specified time.
 Time will depend on the size of your breasts.
 See chart below.

 Size matters when pressure cooking